erinvdoyle/flowerfarm/README.md

 Once these errors and alerts were fixed, Lighthouse testing across mobile and desktop for all four pages resulted in SEO and Accessability scores of 100.

 ### Accessability
+This website was developed with consideration for accessability through the following methods:
+- Aria labels for all forms
+- Alt text for images
+- Appropriate contrast levels between background and foreground features and background colors and text.
+- 100% Lighthouse testing scores for Accessability and SEO of each page

 ### Code validation
 - [HTML Validator](https://validator.w3.org/) - Running the code through an HTML validator highlighted three errors: